 If you’re putting together an IT or security-related show or conference and are looking to bring in a thought-leader and well-known expert on information security and compliance, I can help.
 I’ve keynoted conferences for Hewlett-Packard, IDC, ISSA, TechTarget and others and speak on engaging and timely information security topics.
 I can perform a keynote address, lead a seminar (live or online), or serve as a panelist on various topics that I’m passionate about including:

 Please contact me to discuss my speaking engagements further, throw around some new ideas, and hear about my reasonable and competitive speaking fee.
 In the meantime, you can see what others are saying about my abilities as a professional speaker, panelist, and seminar leader.

 If you’re a publisher, media-based organization or technology vendor and you’re looking for a thought-leader and well-known expert on information security and compliance to write guest blog posts, present a webcast/webinar, or record a video or podcast, I can help.
 Please contact me to discuss this further and hear about my reasonable pricing.
 In the meantime, click here to see what others are saying about my speaking abilities in past seminars and keynote presentations.

 If you’re in charge of your organization’s information security awareness and training programs, I am currently developing pre-written articles and checklists you can use in your internal newsletters to share relevant stories and information with your employees about data breaches, safe computing practices, what to look out for, and so on.
 Please contact me for more information.

-For legal matters related to computer and information security, regulatory compliance, or general IT governance, I can serve as your consulting expert and/or testifying expert.
-I have been deposed and have experience with cases involving intellectual property and patents, libel, data breaches, and freedom of information act requests.
+For legal matters related to computer and information security, regulatory compliance, or general IT governance, I can serve as your consulting expert.
+I have experience with cases involving intellectual property and patents, libel, data breaches, and freedom of information act requests.